Jewish history: Jews and the Crusades (1099–1260)

 In 1099, Jews helped the Arabs to defend Jerusalem against the Crusaders.
 When the city fell, the Crusaders gathered many Jews in a synagogue and set it on fire.
 In Haifa, the Jews almost single-handedly defended the town against the Crusaders, holding out for a month, (June–July 1099).
 At this time there were Jewish communities scattered all over the country, including Jerusalem, Tiberias, Ramleh, Ashkelon, Caesarea, and Gaza.
 As Jews were not allowed to hold land during the Crusader period, they worked at trades and commerce in the coastal towns during times of quiescence.
 Most were artisans: glassblowers in Sidon, furriers and dyers in Jerusalem.

-During this period, the Masoretes of Tiberias established the niqqud, a system of diacritical signs used to represent vowels or distinguish between alternative pronunciations of letters of the Hebrew alphabet.
+During this period, the Masoretes of Tiberias established the niqqud, a system of diacritics used to represent vowels or distinguish between alternative pronunciations of letters of the Hebrew alphabet.
 Numerous piyutim and midrashim were recorded in Palestine at this time.

 Maimonides wrote that in 1165 he visited Jerusalem and went to the Temple Mount, where he prayed in the "great, holy house".
 Maimonides established a yearly holiday for himself and his sons, the 6th of Cheshvan, commemorating the day he went up to pray on the Temple Mount, and another, the 9th of Cheshvan, commemorating the day he merited to pray at the Cave of the Patriarchs in Hebron.

-In 1141 Yehuda Halevi issued a call to Jews to emigrate to the land of Israel and took on the long journey himself.
+In 1141 Yehuda Halevi issued a call to Jews to emigrate to Palestine and took on the long journey himself.
 After a stormy passage from Córdoba, he arrived in Egyptian Alexandria, where he was enthusiastically greeted by friends and admirers.
 At Damietta, he had to struggle against his heart, and the pleadings of his friend Ḥalfon ha-Levi, that he remain in Egypt, where he would be free from intolerant oppression.
 He started on the rough route overland.
 He was met along the way by Jews in Tyre and Damascus.
 Jewish legend relates that as he came near Jerusalem, overpowered by the sight of the Holy City, he sang his most beautiful elegy, the celebrated "Zionide" (Zion ha-lo Tish'ali).
 At that instant, an Arab had galloped out of a gate and rode him down; he was killed in the accident.